-3. TALATAL GHAR: Talatal ghar has two underground tunnels which was used during wars as secret passages by Ahom soldiers.
+3. TALATAL GHAR: Talatal ghar has two underground tunnels which were used during wars as secret passages by Ahom soldiers.
 There were three floors under the ground level and three above.
 This initially was built as an army base.
-The underground three floors, however, has been sealed off for security reasons and only parts remain of the upper floors too.
+The underground three floors, however, have been sealed off for security reasons and only parts remain of the upper floors too.
 But Talatal Ghar is a great example of Ahom architecture.

 4. SIVASAGAR PUKHURI: Also known as Borpukhuri, Sivasagar tank was dug by the Ahoms in the 18th century.
 It is 64 feet deep built in an area of 130 acres and is a major landmark of the town.

 5. KARENG GHAR: Kareng ghar or the Garhgaon Palace was the royal palace of the Ahom kings.
 Situated in Garhgaon, a distance of around 15 kms from Sivasagar town, this palace is a four storeyed building constructed in gradually receding tiers.
 The top floor had a dome like roof with a chamber, and there’s believed to be a secret underground tunnel from Garhgaon palace to Talatal ghar which has now been sealed off.

 6. SHIVDOL: Shivdol is a popular Hindu temple dedicated to Lord Shiva located on the banks of Borpukhuri or Sivasagar tank.
 There are footfalls around the year but Shivdol comes to life during Mahashivratri when pilgrims from far and wide visit to offer prayers.